 Yes.
 There is a general filing fee of \$25.00.
 Additionally, motion fees cost \$10.00, jury demand fees cost \$100.00, garnishment fees cost \$15.00, and enforcement of foreign judgment fees cost \$25.00.
-Please keep in mind; however, that individuals receiving public assistance and other indigent persons may be entitled to a waiver of fees upon request.
+Individuals receiving public assistance and other indigent persons may be entitled to a waiver of fees upon request.
 There are no fees for wedding ceremonies.
 We love being a part of your special day!

-"Do my pleadings have to be formatted in a certain way?"
+[&]quot;Do my pleadings have to be formatted in a certain way?"